Rocketdyne J-2: J-2X

 NASA began construction of a new test stand for altitude testing of J-2X engines at Stennis Space Center (SSC) on 23 August 2007.
 Between December 2007 and May 2008, nine tests of heritage J-2 engine components were conducted at SSC in preparation for the design of the J-2X engine.

 The new J-2X is designed to be more efficient and simpler to build than its Apollo J-2 predecessor, and cost less than the Space Shuttle Main Engine (SSME).
 Design differences include the removal of beryllium, modern electronics, a centrifugal turbo pump versus the axial turbo pump of the J-2, a different chamber and nozzle expansion ratios, a channel-walled combustion chamber versus the tube-welded chamber of the J-2, a redesign of all the electronics, supersonic injection and the use of 21st-century joining techniques.

 On July 16, 2007 NASA officially announced the award to Pratt & Whitney Rocketdyne, Inc. of a $1.2 billion contract "for design, development, testing and evaluation of the J-2X engine" intended to power the upper stages of the Ares I and Ares V launch vehicles.
 On Sept.
 8, 2008 Pratt & Whitney Rocketdyne announced successful testing of the initial J-2X gas generator design.
 The completion of a second round of successful gas generator tests was announced on September 21, 2010.

 Project Constellation was cancelled by President Barack Obama on October 11, 2010, but development of the J-2X has continued for its potential as the second stage engine for the new, heavy-lift Space Launch System.
 The first hot-fire test of the J-2X was scheduled for late June, 2011.

 On November 9, 2011 NASA conducted a successful firing of the J-2X engine of 499.97 seconds in duration.

 On February 27, 2013 NASA continued testing of the J-2X engine of 550 seconds in duration at NASA's Stennis Space Center.

+In later times, however, the planned upper stage engine for what would become the Exploration Upper Stage for the SLS rocket has since been chosen instead as a variant of the RL-10, the RL-10C-3.
+As a result of this, development of the J-2X has ceased, with the program officially being "idle" since the end of the prototype's testing regime in 2014.